 April De Simone

-Ms. De Simone continues to be an invited lecturer, speaker, and facilitator at numerous institutions.
-She sits on progressive boards, including that of the American Sustainable Business Council and works closely on a local and national level with diverse stakeholders within the design sector, like the Urban Design Forum, on issues of race, equity, and new economies.
-A Dean Merit Scholar recipient, she received her Master of Science in Design and Urban Ecologies from Parsons School of Design.
-Currently she is pursuing her Masters in Architecture.
+April continues to be an invited lecturer, speaker, and facilitator at numerous institutions.
+She sits on progressive boards, including the American Sustainable Business Network, and was a Forefront Fellow with the Urban Design Forum.
+She works closely on a local and national level with stakeholders from diverse sectors on issues on issues of race, equity, and democracy.
+Recently, she was recognized by Enterprise Community Partners as one of their Impactful 40 in 2022.